On the enumeration of plane bipolar posets and transversal structures: Exact counting results

 Let $w(i,j)=\binom{i+j}{i}$.
 Then the number of plane bipolar posets with $n+2$ vertices and pole-type $(p,q)$ is equal to the $w$-weighted number of quadrant tandem walks of length $n-1$ from $(0,p)$ to $(q,0)$.

 Let $w(i,j)=\sum_{r\geq 0}\frac{(i+j-2-r)!}{(i-1-r)!(j-1-r)!r!}v^r$ (so $w(i,j)=\binom{i+j-2}{i-1}$ for $v=0$).
-Then the $v$-weighted number of transversal structures of WE-type $(p,q)$, with $m$ red edges and $n+4$ vertices, is equal to the $w$-weighted number of quadrant tandem walks of length $m-1$ from $(0,p)$ to $(q,0)$, having $n$ SE steps. \end{proposition} \begin{proof} This is a direct consequence of Proposition~\ref{prop:E-admissible}, Proposition~\ref{prop:posets_vertices}, and Proposition~\ref{prop:transversal}, respectively.
-Indeed, for plane bipolar posets counted by edges, the weight just filters those tandem walks with no face-step having a zero entry; while for plane bipolar posets by vertices, and for transversal structures, the weight $w(i,j)$ corresponds to the number of ways to choose the walk attached to a face-step $(-i,j)$, as shown in Figure~\ref{fig:trans_completion} and Figure~\ref{fig:kmsw_proof_R3}. \end{proof}
+Then the $v$-weighted number of transversal structures of WE-type $(p,q)$, with $m$ red edges and $n+4$ vertices, is equal to the $w$-weighted number of quadrant tandem walks of length $m-1$ from $(0,p)$ to $(q,0)$, having $n$ SE steps. \end{theorem} \begin{proof} This is a direct consequence of Proposition~\ref{prop:E-admissible}, Proposition~\ref{prop:posets_vertices}, and Proposition~\ref{prop:transversal}, respectively.
+Indeed, for plane bipolar posets counted by edges, the weight just filters those tandem walks with no face-step having a zero entry; while for plane bipolar posets counted by vertices, and for transversal structures, the weight $w(i,j)$ corresponds to the number of ways to choose the walk attached to a face-step $(-i,j)$, as shown in Figure~\ref{fig:trans_completion} and Figure~\ref{fig:kmsw_proof_R3}. \end{proof}

 Let $P^w_a(x,y)$ denote the generating series of $w$-weighted quadrant tandem walks starting in position $(0,a)$, with respect to the number of steps (variable $t$), end positions (variables $x$ and $y$) and number of SE steps (variable $u$).
 A last step decomposition immediately yields the following \emph{master equation} in the ring of formal power series in $t$ and $y$ with coefficients that are Laurent series in $\bar x=1/x$ (and polynomial in $u$): where $W_{k}(\bar x,y)=\sum_{i\geq k,j\geq0}w(i,j)\frac{y^j}{x^i}$.
+The subtracted terms correspond to the cases of adding a step that makes the walk leave the quadrant.
+For the addition of a face-step $(-i,j)$, note that the walk leaves the quadrant iff it ends at some abscissa $k\in\{0,\ldots,i-1\}$.